Back to Blog

 • Full inbox backup

-• DNS coordination — we handle the MX records, TXT records, and everything else that needs to change
+• DNS coordination — MX records, TXT records, and everything else that needs to change

 • Migration from your current setup with no downtime and no lost email